 This post contains compensated links.

-The Best Hikes in Banff National Park
+The 5 Best Easy Hikes in Banff National Park

 1. Johnston Canyon Trail